F1nnD3v/tailcraft-components/README.md

 ## Usage

-Here's how to use a Button component from TailCraft:
+Integrate TailCraft components easily into your project.
+Here's an example using the Button component:

 ```jsx
 import { Button } from 'tailcraft-components';